 This is one reason why so many people stay in relationships with addicts.
 There’s no solid sense of where to draw the line.
 If there are boundaries, they can sometimes be stepped on and disrespected, leaving us feeling helpless or resentful without any clue in how to uphold them for ourselves.

-If you’ve been practicing the steps above, there’s a good chance your partner may have noticed.
+If you’ve been practicing the steps above, there’s a good chance your addicted spouse may have noticed.
 Sometimes this can cause even more drama because the common theme throughout the relationship so far has been “I take care of you (the addict), even if it harms me.”
 When the theme gets reversed– “I take care of myself, even if you (addict) can’t take care of yourself as a result”– your role as a source of your partner’s supply starts shrinking.

 This can be scary.
-Sometimes addicts will act out or try to manipulate in response.
+Sometimes addicts will act out bad behavior or try to manipulate in response.
 And sometimes, they can sense you’re preparing to leave.
 But you have to stay strong and commit to getting out of the relationship.
 It will be better for both of you in the long run.

 Violence can be a real concern, but it’s still possible to leave.

-But because I had the support of a smart therapist, understanding loved ones, established a clear sense of why I knew I needed to leave, and followed through with that decision, I set myself on a path to my own recovery from feeling trapped in someone else’s addiction.
+But because I had the support of a smart therapist, understanding loved ones, established a clear sense of why I knew I needed to leave, and followed through with that decision, I set myself on a path to my own recovery from feeling trapped in someone else’s substance abuse.
 I got my life back.
 And if I can learn how to leave a drug addict and make it out alright, so can you.

 If you need help knowing what to do after a drug or alcohol addiction, call us for help at 949-617-1211 and talk to our addiction specialist.
 We can help find the right treatment program for you or your loved one to start the addiction recovery journey.